 Project Summary

 This project is focused on important topics in the field of elementary particle physics.
 The combination of research with physics data analysis, detector development and computing, bundled with most modern technology as Deep Learning (DL) makes the suggested project exceptional and sustainable.
 Crucial, but uncovered and therefore original, aspects within the activities at DESY, JINR and the Russian Institutes were identified and connected in common activities to establish strong ties between the group members.
 This cross-institutional support is a perfect and sustainable network to grow into for young scientists.
-This will give them expertise in the field and prepare them for the next generation of experiments.
+It will give them expertise in the field and prepare them for the next generation of experiments.
 With two national laboratories, JINR, DESY, and three Institutes of outstanding ranking a centre of excellence is built.

 The overarching goal of this project is the introduction of state-of-the-art DL methods to novel calorimetry and physics data analyses.
 To fully exploit the emerging opportunities from novel calorimetry with its high-granularity and timing capabilities we will develop Deep Learning methods to reconstruct physics objects precisely and with high efficiency.
 These objects form the basis of our data analyses, which will also evolve to employ new and innovative Machine Learning methods.
 These methods will be also followed up in the domain of computing, which will foster connections to the genuine developments in Deep Learning.